rcfdtools/R.HydroTools/tool/PMP/Readme.md

 ### Probability distributions excluded for rain analysis

-When the annual values contain zeros o few recors, the following distributions has to be avoided.
+When the annual values contain zeros o few records, the following distributions has to be avoided.

 * powerlognorm
 * powernorm
 * geninvgauss: doesn't converge with low values or at least 10 records
+* recipinvgauss: doesn't converge with low values or at least 10 records

 High over extreme values